Binit554/Windows-Wallpaper-based-cuckoo-evasion/README.md

 ---

 ### **Limitations**
-- **User customization**: If a user has changed their wallpaper, the check will pass, causing the script to **continue execution** as if it were a regular system.
+- **User customization**: If a user has changed their wallpaper, the check will Fail, causing the script to **continue execution/Deletion hypothetically** as if it were a sandboxed system.
 - **Sandbox variability**: Other sandbox environments, such as **Any.Run**, tend to use **default Windows wallpapers**, meaning the script would run normally within those environments.
 - **Volatility**: Because this method relies entirely on a **single environmental factor (wallpaper hash)**, it is **highly volatile** and dependent on system personalization.
 - **Not standalone**: Due to these limitations, this evasion method **should not be used in isolation**.
 It may work best when combined with additional environmental checks, such as **DLL fingerprinting, registry queries, or process behavior analysis**.